 The Theriault case not only serves as a high-profile reminder of the duty of the Crown to prove guilt beyond a reasonable doubt but also serves to illustrate how complex assault cases can be, and what defences may be available that experienced legal representation can assist with.

-Contact Hicks Adams LLP in Toronto for Experienced Defence Against Assault Charges
+Contact Hicks Adams in Toronto for Experienced Defence Against Assault Charges

 Our criminal defence lawyers can advise on how best to protect your rights and defend you in court, including for any criminal charges stemming from physical altercations.
 We defend individuals charged with a variety of offences, including assault and domestic assault.
 Contact Hicks Adams in downtown Toronto to discuss the options available to help you through this time.
 Call us at 416-975-1700 or contact us online to schedule a confidential consultation.